MLB Network Radio: First season on the air

-The end of the 2005 season was especially active as the satellite company carried both feeds of both teams during the post-season games, and four feeds per world series game (which included a promotion where XM gave out free Roady XTs to all who attended the first World Series 2005 game).
+The end of the 2005 season was especially active as the satellite company carried both feeds of both teams during the post-season games, along with the national, home, road and Spanish calls of each World Series game, typing into a promotional giveaway where all adults in attendance at U.S. Cellular Field for Game 1 of the 2005 World Series received a free Roady XT satellite radio unit and subscription.

-2006 - 2009
+2006–09

 At the beginning of MLB's second season on XM Radio, XM Radio Canada decided to add all 14 MLB Play-by-Play channels to their platform.
 Canada already carried Home Plate, and now they would carry the complete Major League Baseball package barring XM 174 (Spanish broadcasts).
 In exchange, they would produce channel 179 with some select exclusive content, and make that channel the home for all the Toronto Blue Jays home games.
 XM Canada also produced interviews for play on the other play-by-play channels when no games were being aired.

-In late April 2006, DirecTV removed the MLB Home Plate channel from their lineup.
-DirecTV wanted to go completely music programming.
-Talk channel High Voltage was also removed, but put back on the lineup within a week due to fan response.
-DirecTV also claims that there is a rights issue brewing over the MLB audio broadcasts, but this has been debated.
+In late April 2006, DirecTV removed MLB Home Plate from their audio-only channel offerings, along with all other talk-based product from XM outside a few select channels.
 On March 29, 2008, Home Plate was added to XM Radio Online.

-2010
+2010–present

-On March 26, 2010, it was announced that MLB Home Plate will be rebranded to MLB Network Radio which will simulcast some MLB Network programs such as MLB Tonight and Hot Stove.
+MLB Home Plate would be rebranded to MLB Network Radio on April 4, 2010 to take advantage of the TV network's recently established brand in time for the new season.
+Joining the lineup of the channel was MLB Network audio simulcasts of their own talk programming, along with broadcasts of MLB Tonight and other network shows such as Hot Stove.
 Their programming was also changed with the rebranding.

-2011

-Effective May 4, 2011, SiriusXM revamped their entire channel line up.
-For the first time, MLB Network Radio was moved away from the play by play to channel 89, after six years on channel 175.
-The Sirius channel was also changed from channel 210 to 209.
+On May 4, 2011 as SiriusXM began the lengthy process of merging the Sirius and XM lineups, MLB Network Radio was moved to its new highlight sports tier at channel 89 on XM away from leading off the play-by-play channels on channel 175, and channel 209 on Sirius, which would remain its position on those lineups until a full merger of MLB Radio onto channel 89 universally as of April 13, 2021.